Alvaru89/ih_datamadpt1120_project_m2/.ipynb_checkpoints/README-checkpoint.md

 ## **Objectives:**
 Using __diamonds_train.csv__ dataset that can be found [here](https://www.kaggle.com/shivam2503/diamonds):

 - Do an exploratory data analysis.
-The analysis was done using Jupyter, Pandas and libraries for plotting.
-It is stored on  `data_analysis_report.ipynb` file, that holds the results of __Challenge 1__ + __Bonus Challenge__.
+The analysis was done using Jupyter, Pandas and libraries for plotting and is stores on  `data_analysis_report.ipynb` file, that holds the results of __Challenge 1__ + __Bonus Challenge__.

 - Create a dashboard using Tableau Public that can be found [here](https://public.tableau.com/profile/alvaru89#!/vizhome/Module2project/Dashboard1).